okfn/opendefinition/source/open-definition-1.1/open-definition-1.1.en.markdown

 ### 1. License

-The work is available under an open license, as defined above.
+The work is available under an open license, as defined above, and recipients of the work are clearly and unambigously notified of the license.
+Any additional terms accompanying the work (such as a terms of use) do not contradict the terms of the license.

 ### 2. Access